KSanthanesh/designer-silks/README.md

 ## Bugs
-1. I try to create a new app for wishlist and reviews and add it into the products page and product_detail page.
+1. I try to create a new app for each wishlist and reviews, and add it into the products page and product_detail page.
 But I do not know how to connect these apps to the product app.
 Then I decided to add new models for wishlist and Review in the product app and connect the data into the products templates.
-Within a limited period time, I could not able to do that, but after this course sure I will learn it.
+Within a limited time, I could not able to do that, but after this course I will learn how to do it.
-2. When I complete the payment system I received a duplicate order number in the order history and admin page.
+2. When I complete the payment system, I received a duplicate order number in the order history and admin page.
 I resolved this problem with Tutor support.
-3. When I do the Real send mail section I did not received a confirmation message in my email.
+3. When I do the Real send mail section, I did not received a confirmation message in my email.
 This problem was also resolved with Tutor Support.
+4. I had some problem while toggling the Wishlist in product and product detail page.
+I resolved this problem with the help of Tutor Support.

 ## Deployment
 First, we need to go to Github website to create a new repository using code Institute Template.
 This followed by giving a new name to the website.
 Then need to click the create repository button.
 After clicking the button it will bring us to go to another page, which contains the green button labelled as Gitpod.
 Click the Gitpod button will bring us to the Gitpod Workspace for the coding screen.